Of course you worry about your baby’s weight. So here we look at what to do if your baby who you breastfeed is only slowly or is not gaining weight.

-If you are keen to maintain your breastfeeding, then formula can be given as well as continuing to breastfeed.
-The amount of formula can be limited, and you may be able to drop it once your baby’s weight is ok, if that’s what you prefer.
+If you still want to breastfeed, you can limit the amount of formula and you may be able to drop it once your baby’s weight is ok, if that’s what you prefer.
 Talk about this with a breastfeeding counsellor or a healthcare professional.

 Should my baby have solid food?

-Generally speaking, babies under six months don’t benefit from food other than milk (formula or breast).
-Solids may not actually increase a baby’s calorie intake, and may even mean a baby takes less milk than before so it may be an ineffective way to address low weight.
+Babies under six months don’t generally benefit from food other than breastmilk or formula milk.
+Solids might not increase a baby’s calorie intake and may even mean a baby takes less milk than before.
+So it may be an ineffective way to address low weight (NHS Choices, 2015).

 This page was last reviewed in January 2018.